Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintB/us007/04.tests-and-implementation/Readme.md

-# US007 - Create a Task
+# US007 - As an FM, I wish to register a vehicle’s check-up

 ## 4. Tests